The MIND Diet’s Protective Effects Against Brain Aging

 Dark leafy greens such as kale, spinach, and collard greens are nutrient powerhouses.
 When it comes to cognitive health, they provide some of the most important vitamins and antioxidants including Vitamin K, beta carotene, and folate.

-Observational studies, like the 2022 study in Alzheimer's & Dementia Translational Research & Clinical Interventions, suggest that higher vitamin K levels in the blood are associated with better cognitive function.
+Observational studies, like the 2022 study in Alzheimer's & Dementia Translational Research & Clinical Interventions, suggest that higher vitamin K levels in the blood are associated with better cognitive function and protects against cognitive decline.

 1+ Servings a Day of Vegetables Other Than Leafy Greens